Pirates attack Greek oil tanker off Togo | DW | 04.11.2019

 A security guard was also shot in the incident, which happened around 0300 Togo time (0300 UTC/GMT) Monday.

-European Product Carriers Ltd., the vessel's manager, in a statement released on its website confirmed the incident and expressed its regrets.
+European Product Carriers Ltd., the vessel's manager, confirmed the incident and expressed its regrets.

 Pirate problems